 A two-page CV or, in the case of team applications, a two-page CV for each team member.

-A three- to four-page narrative (maximum 1250 words) that identifies the application category and describes the project (proposed contribution in relation to published work, source material, and dissemination/publication plan).
+A three- to four-page narrative (maximum 1250 words) that identifies the application category, the rationale for the project, the project activities to be undertaken, proposed contribution in relation to published work, source material to be used, and planned outputs from the project.

 Applications should be formatted with one-inch margins, 12 point Times New Roman, and double-spaced.

-Applicants will submit all materials saved in one PDF document and labelled in this manner: JaneSmithAHSgrant2021.
+Applicants will submit all materials saved in one PDF document and labeled in this manner: YourNameAHSgrant2026.

 Applications should be emailed to aghistorysociety@gmail.com.